DaveShaffer/Tictactoetest/README.md

 And the file from Mockflow:
 ![wireframe file](https://github.com/DaveShaffer/Tictactoetest/blob/master/WireframeComponent.mflib)

+## Technologies and Tools
+This game was built using HTML5, CSS3, JavaScript (ECMAScript 6) and jQuery 2.2.2.
+The goals for builing the game were to hone recently gained skills manipulating the DOM (Document Object Model) using JavaScript/jQuery, practice planning and creating an HTML/CSS website and to gain experience with app deployment on GitHub.

 # Future Versions
 I hope to include background graphics, a start-up sound effect, an animation of the game before play starts with the computer generating random moves, a reset button to restart a game, special effects to announce a winner and buttons to let the users select different backgrounds.